Holistic and Natural Treatment for Neurodermatitis

 - Fermented foods support microbiome diversity

-- Prebiotics promote the growth of healthy intestinal bacteria
+- Prebiotics promote the growth of healthy gut bacteria

-Let me explain an often overlooked aspect: Psychological stress can trigger and exacerbate atopic dermatitis flare-ups.
-A strategy for treating atopic dermatitis without cortisone must therefore also consider the psychological component.
+Let me explain an often overlooked aspect: psychological stress can trigger and worsen neurodermatitis flare-ups.
+A treating neurodermatitis without cortisone strategy must therefore also consider the psychological component.

 - Mindfulness meditation (10-15 minutes daily)